haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

     <b><i>Local execution</i></b> <i class="material-icons">expand_more</i>
   </summary>

-In this mode HADDOCK3 will run on the current system, using the defined number of cores (`ncores`) in the config file to a maximum of the total number of available cores on the system minus one.
+In this mode HADDOCK3 will run on the current system, using the defined number of cores (<i>ncores</i>) in the config file to a maximum of the total number of available cores on the system minus one.
 An example of the relevant parameters to be defined in the first section of the config file is:

 {% highlight toml %}
 # compute mode